mythaxis/mythaxis.github.io/content/issue-27/Harryette.md

 showAuthorFooter: true
 copyright: '© Daniel Rabuzzi 2021 All Rights Reserved.'

-description: "Ghost stories and romance - what could be a more perfect match?
-Oh course, there's inevitably the risk of tragedy with such a pairing, but Daniel Rabuzzi gives us reason to hold out hope that love really can conquer all - even across centuries."
+description: "Ghost stories and romance — what could be a more perfect match?
+Oh course, there's inevitably the risk of tragedy with such a pairing, but Daniel Rabuzzi gives us reason to hold out hope that love really can conquer all… even across centuries."

 image: images/Harryette.jpg
 imageCopyright: "The title picture was created using Creative Commons images - many thanks to the following creators: [Jasmine Carter](https://www.pexels.com/photo/man-in-black-long-sleeved-shirt-and-woman-in-black-dress-888899/) and [Fuzail Ahmad](https://www.pexels.com/photo/brown-concrete-dome-building-2792601/)."